-Cats are very intelligent and curious animals, so your cat may be pooping in the tub simply because it’s more interesting or exciting than using her litter box.
-Try to divert her attention by placing toys or treats around the tub when you’re not using it or play with her near the tub to help her develop a positive association with it.
+Cats are very intelligent and curious animals, so your cat may be pooping in the tub simply because it’s more interesting or exciting than using their litter box.
+Try to divert their attention by placing toys or treats around the tub when you’re not using it or play with them near the tub to help them develop a positive association with it.

 10. Your Cat Feels Trapped:

 Cats are very independent creatures, and they hate feeling trapped or confined.
-If your cat is pooping in the tub because she feels like she can’t escape the bathroom, try to provide her with an alternate exit route, such as a pet door or window.
+If your cat is pooping in the tub because they feel like they can’t escape the bathroom, try to provide them with an alternate exit route, such as a pet door or window.
 Additionally, make sure that you’re not closing the door to the bathroom while.